 Because of this very low water content of dry cat food, it has been called as “unnatural” but its use has become widely popular among pet owners because of its inherent advantages: (1) they can be kept longer after the pack is opened as long as they are placed in airtight containers, (2) they are easy and not messy to feed, (3) there is minimal waste, (4) they can be left longer in the bowl so the cat can have access to food even when the owner is away during the day, an advantage for busy cat parents, and (5) they are cheaper than canned wet food for pet parents on a tight budget.

 Many believe that dry food of superior quality, grain-free and having a specific meat in the ingredient, not just animal by-products, is not really bad for cats but they would need to drink more water to make up for the very low water content of these dry food.
 Therefore cats on dry food should have access to fresh water at all times and drink a sufficient amount of it.
 But even cats who are on a canned wet food diet need and can greatly benefit from drinking extra water.

 THE DIFFICULTY OF GETTING CATS TO DRINK WATER

 Water makes up about 80% of a cat’s body.
 It is essential for good health and vital to almost all body processes that maintain life.
 Cats need to drink more water, especially those who are on a dry food diet.
 Just keep kitty’s water bowl filled with water at all times and he will drink from it.
 Sounds fairly simple, right?
-But in reality pet parents know that getting a cat to drink water is more complicated than that.
+But in reality pet parents know that if a cat doesn’t drink water then it is more complicated than that.

 As mentioned earlier, our domestic cats today have inherited the low thirst drive of their desert-dwelling ancestors so they are by nature not inclined to drink much water even when it is available.
 A compounding factor is the cat’s instinctive dislike for stagnant water making a still water bowl not good enough to provide for their daily water requirement.